divisiondeariza/tweets-dashboard/README.md

 ```bash
 python manage.py runserver
 ```
-Now you can use it in http://localhost:8000
+Now you can use it in http://localhost:8000/admin with the password and username you just created.